 The recovery after a revision BBL is similar in many ways to the first BBL procedure.
 Patients should look to take at least one week away from work and should avoid exerting any pressure on the gluteal area for at least two weeks.
 This means patients should avoid sitting or lying flat on their backs.
 Your surgeon may recommend that you avoid any compression on the buttock for a longer period of time, and this could be up to 6 weeks in some cases.
 The healing time after vision BBL can be long, and it is not unusual to have to wait at least six months to see the final results of the revision Brazilian butt lift.

 Is a revision BBL worth it?

 Patients who are considering a revision BBL and whether it works for them need to decide what exactly they would like to have corrected.
-Some more minor issues such as small areas of asymmetry can be easily corrected under local anaesthetic with minimal recovery time.
-If patients have more significant deformities then they are committing themselves to have a procedure under general anaesthetic with the full post-operative precautions being required.
-Always remember that revision surgery carries a higher risk of post-operative complications.
-Patients should also have realistic expectations of what revision BBL surgery can achieve and keep in mind that they may still not be satisfied with the final outcome of Surgery.
+Some more minor issues, such as small areas of asymmetry, can be easily corrected under local anaesthetic with minimal recovery time.
+If patients have more significant deformities, then they are committing themselves to have a procedure under general anaesthetic with full postoperative precautions being required.
+Always remember that revision surgery carries a higher risk of postoperative complications.
+Patients should also have realistic expectations of what revision BBL surgery can achieve and keep in mind that they may still not be satisfied with the final outcome of surgery.
 Your surgeon will emphasise the higher risk of post-operative dissatisfaction.

-If despite being aware of all the risks and complications of revision BBL surgery, you are still keen to proceed then we would always recommend having an in-depth consultation with one of our expert consultant plastic surgeons.
+Once you are aware of the potential risks and complications of revision BBL surgery and you would like to learn more, then we would always recommend having an in-depth consultation with one of our expert consultant plastic surgeons.
 In many cases, you may need more than one consultation to enable you to ask all the questions you need to.
-It’s important to be fully informed about all aspects of the revision BBL procedure.
-This way you will have a higher chance of being satisfied with the result after surgery.
+It is important to be fully informed about all aspects of the revision BBL procedure.
+This way, you will have a higher chance of being satisfied with the result after BBL surgery.